hupratt/chirpy/_tabs/about.md

 order: 4
 ---

 Hi, welcome to chirpy thanks for stopping by.
 I'm a software enthusiast that tinkers with malware, content management systems, devops tools and anything I find useful to my day to day life.
 I run and host roughly ~ 20 web apps on my own infrastructure.
-Infrastucture here is a just a fancy word for a small [6 watt micro computer](https://www.shuttle.eu/en/products/slim/ds10u/spec) with two Intel Celeron CPUs running @ 1.800GHz.
+Infrastucture here is a just a fancy word for a small [65 W micro computer](https://www.shuttle.eu/en/products/slim/ds10u/spec) with two Intel Celeron CPUs running @ 1.800GHz.
 I needed something that is as power efficient as possible while also being able to handle the workloads I intend to run in the future.
 In the next two sections I'll go over the home lab I built up over the years and the projects I forked or bootstraped myself.

 ## The home lab